Undergraduate: Level 6

 There will be a two-hour combined lecture and seminar each week and a separate one-hour class.
-All teaching events will be accessible to students on and off campus either face-to-face or remotely through online teaching.
-Week 21 is Reading Week.
+Week 8 is Reading Week.

 - Crenshaw, Kimberle.
 (1991-07) 'Mapping the Margins: Intersectionality, Identity Politics, and Violence against Women of Color', in Stanford Law Review. vol. 43 (6) , pp.1241-

 - de Beauvoir, Simone.
 (1993) The Second Sex, London: David Campbell.

 - Fricker, Miranda.
 (2007) 'Testimonial Injustice', in Epistemic injustice: power and the ethics of knowing, Oxford: Oxford University Press.